eobermuhlner/openforge-eobermuhlner/README.md

 [devonjones/openforge-tutorials](https://github.com/devonjones/openforge-tutorials)

+Most of the work here is under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.
+In some cases a different license was used because it builds open work under a different original license.
+These exceptions are always linked to the specific license.

 ### Floor Tiles with Circle Cutout

 These floor tiles have a circular cutout and are designed to be used with a circle inset piece (see below).